WhitehillGroup/docs/docs/faq.md

 Please use our store on [Axon](https://axon.whitehill.group).

 ### Do you provide product transfers? {#product-transfers}
-We have introduced product transfers through our [ePortal](https://www.roblox.com/games/13188104119/Whitehill-ePortal).
+We have introduced product transfers through [Axon](https://axon.whitehill.group).
 With this system, you have the ability to grant or revoke transferred licenses.

-Please be aware that AutoPro and KONE Turnstiles do not use the new Axon licensing system.
+Please be aware that KONE Turnstiles do not use the Axon licensing system.
 As such, these products cannot be downloaded or transferred via Axon.

 ### How can I become part of the support team? {#support-team}
 We do not often hire new staff members as we may be able to handle the load of tickets or have a decent amount of people in our team.
 Please keep your eye out for applications that may be posted, but we hand select our members most of the time anyways.